tareq1988/wp-keyboard-nav/readme.md

 - `g` then `s` → settings 	Go to settings page

 ## Extend
 [Mousetrap](https://github.com/ccampbell/mousetrap) was used as the shortcut handling library.
-So adding new shortcuts can be added easily.
+So new shortcuts can be added very easily.
 Fork the plugin if you are interested :)